xtivia/speedray-cli/docs/design/docker-deploy.md

 1. Requires user to have Docker CLI tools installed.
    (See also: ["Implementation Approaches"](#implementation-approaches))
-1. User is free to use the Angular CLI without Docker (and vice versa).
+1. User is free to use the Speedray CLI without Docker (and vice versa).
 By default, do not generate Docker files upon creation of a new project (`ng new`).
 1. Don't recreate the wheel.
 Docker CLI tools are very full featured on their own.
 Implement the common Docker use cases that make it convenient for Angular applications.
 1. Don't inhibit users from using the standalone Docker CLI tools for other use cases.
 1. Assumes 1:1 Dockerfile with the Angular project.
 Support for multiple services under the same project is outside the scope of this initial design.
 1. Generated starter Dockerfile will use an Nginx base image for the default server.
 The built ng app and Nginx configuration for HTML5 Fallback will be copied into the image.
-1. User is free to modify and customize all generated files directly without involvement by the Angular CLI.
+1. User is free to modify and customize all generated files directly without involvement by the Speedray CLI.
 1. Image builds will support all Docker build options.
 1. Container deploys will support all Docker run options.
 1. Deploying to a Docker Machine can be local or remote.